danzelbel/xray-beams/README.md

 Xray Beams can only work on one Xray project per vscode instance.
 This is by design in order to allow the user to focus on a specific Xray project and to limit the number of views present in the explorer.

-:warning: _Workspace file allows you to add more than one folder.
+⚠ _Workspace file allows you to add more than one folder.
 Please limit it to one folder only._

 ## Features